Skip to Content

 About 1.5 hours southwest of Fort Worth, you will find the small central Texas town of Dublin.

-Dublin is a small Texas city that is big on personality and fully embraces its Irish culture.
+Dublin is a small Texas city big on personality and fully embraces its Irish culture.

-While visiting, you can make your own soda at Dublin Bottling Works before you eat one of their delicious hamburgers at Doc’s Soda Shop which is located on-site.
+While visiting, you can make your soda at Dublin Bottling Works before eating one of their delicious hamburgers on-site at Doc’s Soda Shop.

-Be sure to take your picture with the 4 leaf clover sign and the other murals you will find around town.
+Take your picture with the 4-leaf clover sign and the other murals you will find around town.
 You can also shop for Irish souvenirs at Things Celtic.

 This fun store has everything from kilts to keychains.

-While in Dublin, you have to visit Veldhuizen Cheese and taste some of the delicious homemade cheeses that are made.
+While in Dublin, you must visit Veldhuizen Cheese and taste some delicious homemade cheeses.

 West

-The town of West is a small city about on hour south of Dallas.
+West is a small city about an hour south of Dallas.

-West is best known for their amazing kolaches.
+West is best known for its amazing kolaches.
 That is thanks to the Czech heritage that shaped this town.

 The best time to experience all things Czech is during their annual Westfest.